 June is world elder abuse awareness month.
 The University of Southern California provides many resources on how to take action.
 The need to provide respite to caregivers is highlighted in 12 Things Everyone Can Do to Prevent Elder Abuse.
 Learn the signs of elder abuse and neglect Talk to friends and family members about how we … Continue reading 12 Things Everyone Can Do to Prevent Elder Abuse

 Grandparents and other relatives or friends who care for children whose own parents are unable to care for them are often referred to as “kinship” caregivers.
 The Child Welfare Information Gateway System has created a factsheet for kinship caregivers to provide resources that help these caregivers effectively navigate the child welfare system.
-Click here to download a free … Continue reading Are you a Kinship Caregiver who Needs Help Navigating the Child Welfare System?
+Click here to download a free … Continue reading Navigating the Child Welfare System?

 As you work to keep your loved one safe and healthy at home, you may find that you and your loved one’s activities are limited.
-AARP shares the following tips: Read and share: Help your loved one pick out a new book – Even more, set-up a virtual book club for your loved one to … Continue reading 10 Tips for Keeping You and Your Loved One Active at Home During the Coronavirus Outbreak
+AARP shares the following tips: Read and share: Help your loved one pick out a new book – Even more, set-up a virtual book club for your loved one to … Continue reading 10 Tips for Staying Active During COVID-19

 Caregiving from a long-distance presents many challenges.
 Here are 8 tips from the National Institute on Aging that may be helpful in your long-distance caregiving role.
 Know what you need to know as a long-distance caregiver.
 Learn as much as possible about your family member and resources that are available.
 Plan your visits with an … Continue reading 8 Tips for Long-Distance Caregiving